flamedfury/flamedfury.com/src/pages/writing.md

   intro: This is my collection of guides.
 ---

-This page collects all written posts and is organised by tag.
-You can also browse the unfiltered [posts page](/posts/).
+This page collects all written posts and is organised by type.